anilmainali/wilsonmar.github.io/_posts/2016-03-02-git-and-github-vs-file-archival.md

 This screencast introduces the basic vocabulary of terms while comparing the different ways we store and reference files obtained from the GitHub cloud service.
 Let’s look at this one step at a time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Onv9nhPIBp0" frameborder="0" allowfullscreen> </iframe>

+The diagram above is animated in PowerPoint and go with a narrative to each step.
+I then created a screencast video of it.
+And a step-by-step hands-on tutorial to explain each step.

 ## Narration